AgiBot-World/VideoDataset/docs/quickstart.md

 ## Data Preparation

-Before use, you need to prepare a video dataset.
-There are no specific requirements for the data organization format; it can follow the LeRobotDataset format or any other custom structure, as long as the __getitem__ method can correctly determine which videos and which frames to parse.
+There are no specific requirements for the data organization format and it can follow the LeRobotDataset format or any other custom structure.

 ### Video Transcoding